dudung/soal/_posts/phys/2020-09-12-uniform-linear-motion.md

 5. Calculate value of $x_4$ also from Fig. <a href="#fig:ulm-pos-velo-examp-1">2</a>.
 Explain which equation you use.
 Confirm the result from the figure by filling the missing axis tick marks.

+## Graphs
+In ULM we can draw at least two graphs.
+The first is $x - t$ graph and the second is $v - t$ graph.
+Beside those graphs a $x - v$ graph can be also created.

 ## References
 1. <a name="ref2"></a>-, "Uniform Linear Motion: Constant Velocity Motion along a Line", Phyley, 3 Feb 2019, url <https://www.phyley.com/uniform-linear-motion> [20200913].
 2. <a name="ref2"></a>José L. Fernández, "Equations of Constant Velocity Motion", Fisicalab, url <https://www.fisicalab.com/en/section/urm-equations> [20200913].